parasecurity/principals/demos/demo1/README.md

 The possible actions with their arguments are:

 - Block: You block a given ip address
-  - malicious_ip: the ip to be blocked
+  - ip: the ip to be blocked
 - Unblock: You unblock a given ip address
-  - ip: the ip to be blocked
+  - ip: the ip to be unblocked

 ## Demo Main Contribution:
  - Agent server daemonset
- - Flow controller pod with actions Block, Unblock
+ - Flow controller daemonset with actions Block, Unblock